 Assistive & Adaptive technology equipment in Parks Library

-Location: 188A Parks Library in the Learning Connections Center (Floor 1)
+Location: Accessibility Services Room, 188A Parks Library, in the Learning Connections Center (Floor 1)

 New!
-Two newer Dell workstations are available for use in the Disability Services Room.
+Two newer PC workstations are available for use in the Accessibility Services Room.

 - Kurzweil 3000 software is now available on both computers.
 Also available in the room are new comfortable headphones for use with Kurzweil.

 Note: Other software in Room 188A is currently being updated, Summer / Fall 2017.

 Hand-held magnifiers are available from Space and Stacks Management.
 Just come to the Library's Circulation Desk and ask for hand-held magnifiers there.

 Merlin LCD Magnifier

 New!
 The Library has added a Merlin LCD magnifier for low vision needs.
 The Merlin is very intuitive and easy to use.
 You can select viewing modes for adjusting contrast and brightness, magnification levels from 2.7 to 85x, color options for the LCD display, and many other flexible features.
 More details See also their User Manual and their FAQ

 Location: Accessibility Services Room, 188A Parks Library (Floor 1)